Constitutional history of Australia

-Settlement & Terra Nullius
+Settlement

 Prior to European settlement of Australia, Europeans had been to the land merely as explorers.
 The only exception was James Cook who in 1770 sailed up most of the east coast of Australia and then claimed the entire coastline he had just explored as British territory.
-The basis of the claim is not clear, but it is clear that the indigenous peoples were not consulted and no treaty was entered into.
-In later years the doctrine of terra nullius was invoked in justification of the act.
+No formal legal justification was made of the claim at the time, but in any event no regard was given to any potential Indigenous legal rights.

 Orders-in-Council were issued in London on 6 December 1785 for the establishment of a colony in Botany Bay.
 Arthur Phillip was appointed Governor-designate of the new colony in October 1786.
 In Phillip's commission, the boundary was defined as the 135th meridian east longitude (135° east), (26 January 1788 – Map) taking the line from Melchisédech Thévenot's chart, Hollandia Nova‒‒Terre Australe, published in Relations de Divers Voyages Curieux (Paris, 1663).

 Soon after Lord Sydney appointed him governor, Phillip drew up a detailed memorandum of his plans for the proposed new colony.
 In one paragraph he wrote: "The laws of this country [England] will of course, be introduced in [New] South Wales, and there is one that I would wish to take place from the moment his Majesty's forces take possession of the country: That there can be no slavery in a free land, and consequently no slaves."
-Actual white European settlement commenced with the arrival of the First Fleet, comprising 11 ships which arrived at Botany Bay, New South Wales between 18 and 20 January 1788.
+European settlement commenced with the arrival of the First Fleet, comprising 11 ships which arrived at Botany Bay, New South Wales between 18 and 20 January 1788.
 The Fleet brought a total of 1044 people to the new settlement, of whom 696 were convicts.
 The actual settlement was located at Sydney Cove.
 The colony was formally proclaimed by Governor Phillip on 7 February 1788 at Sydney.
 Though the settlement was a military prison, and Phillip had full power as governor, the colony also had a civil administration and courts of law.

-The first test of the doctrine of terra nullius occurred in R v Tommy which held that the native inhabitants were only subject to English law where the incident concerned both natives and settlers.
-The rationale was that Aboriginal tribal groups already operated under their own legal systems.
-This position was further reinforced by the decisions of R v Ballard and R v Boatman.
-In 1835, Governor Bourke issued a proclamation which showed the implication of the doctrine of terra nullius.
-He proclaimed that Indigenous Australians could not sell or assign land, nor could an individual person or group acquire land, other than through distribution by the Crown.
+The application of English law to the Indigenous population remained unsettled however.
+In R v Tommy an Aboriginal man was found liable under law for the murder of a colonist.
+Later, in the case of R v Ballard the court held it did not have the jurisdiction to convict an Aborignal man of murdering another Aboriginal man as English law did not apply to them.
+However, this judgment was implicitly overturned in the case of R v Murrel, where the court held that Aboriginal people had no law and could be convicted for the murder of each other.